DIYCharles/OctoprintWebCamPopup/README.md

 The page should now persist on top and allow you to use the window actively underneath

 To stop always on top click ctrl+spacebar again, exit the page, or go to your tray in the taskbar and right click on the atom icon and select pause script.

+### Optional How To Make StayOnTop Run On Startup

+You will need to run the StayOnTop.exe every time you restart your computer.
+If your would like for it to automatically run on start follow these steps.
+1. Copy the StayOnTop.exe or a shortcut to StayOnTop.exe to ```C:\ProgramData\Microsoft\Windows\Start Menu\Programs\StartUp```
+2. Restart your pc
+3. You should see the Atom icon in your system tray in the taskbar after startup
+4. Activate anytime by going to the window you want to keep on top and pressing Ctrl+Spacebar